 Liquids are diverted into a separated tank by way or a urine diverter.
 Urine accounts for around 85% of the volume in a tank, having a diverter increases capacity for solids, which means not having to empty the tank as often.

 We calculated that for two people for a full week we would need a 31 L tank.
 Of course, some days we don't urinate as much as other days, but that tank would allow for that odd week where we would exceed normal amounts.
 We found a 27 L (6 CDN Gal) polyethylene tank.
-Polyethylene tanks are less prone to retaining odors and are CSA Certified to NSF/ANSI 61.
+Polyethylene tanks are CSA Certified to NSF/ANSI 61.
 The tank is smaller than we had planned, but because we overcalculated the first amount we think that this will work out fine.
 The tank has a fitting overtop so we can close the tank while underway.

 To empty the tank we'll connect a foot pump to transfer the contents into a smaller 5 L carry container to dump in a public toilet, or in the sea when far from shore.
 When underway, we might just get a long hose and pump it directly overboard from the forward hatch, we are not sure yet.
 We could have kept a thru-hull to empty it out, but preferred to close it.

 We bought a Forian porcelain urine diverter by Shit and Blossoms to keep the liquids and solids separate.
 We chose porcelain because of its durable and hygienic properties.
 Very few companies offer the option of a porcelain separator, it is easy to clean and will last for a long, long time.

 We've been living without a holding tank for some time, instead using a sturdy 5 L jug while in marinas or busy harbors.
 We kept a funnel to help our aim (or rather, Rek's aim).
 We would dump its contents in a public toilet once a day, depending on usage.
 All urine has an odor, we smell it when emptying the bottle and the big liquid tank will be no different.